NomicFoundation/hardhat/docs/tutorial/5-test/README.md

   1 failing
 ```

 This is how Mocha informs which tests have run, passed and failed.
-We included a failing test in order to show you an amazing **Buidler** feature:
+We included a failing test in order to show you the power of **Buidler**:

 ```
   1) Token contract